psycopg/psycopg/docs/api/cursors.rst

     .. attribute:: pgresult
         :type: Optional[psycopg.pq.PGresult]

-        The result returned by the last query and currently exposed by the cursor, if available, else `!None`.
+        Representation of the current result set, if available, else `!None`.

-        It can be used to obtain low level info about the last query result and to access to features not currently wrapped by Psycopg.
+        It can be used to obtain low level info about the current result set and to access to features not currently wrapped by Psycopg.